Crabtree (shopping mall): History

+In 2020, Pacific Retail assumed management of Crabtree Valley Mall, and soon after began marketing it simply as Crabtree.

-On July 25, 2022, the News and Observer reported that furniture stores Pottery Barn, Arhaus, and Williams and Sonoma have closed their stores at Crabtree due to the opening of Fenton, a new shopping center that recently opened in Cary, across the street from the defunct Cary Towne Center.
+On July 25, 2022, the News and Observer reported that furniture stores Pottery Barn, Arhaus, and Williams-Sonoma have closed their stores at Crabtree due to the opening of Fenton, a new shopping center that recently opened in Cary, across the street from the defunct Cary Towne Center.

+On May 6, 2025, it was announced that Dick's Sporting Goods would be opening a "House of Sport" store in the former Sears anchor space.

+On June 24, 2025, it was announced that ownership of Crabtree was acquired by California based Macerich for $290 Million.

 Crabtree Special Police

-Crabtree Valley Mall was the only mall in the Research Triangle area that had its own private police force.
+Crabtree was the only mall in the Research Triangle area that had its own private police force.
 The force was sworn in under North Carolina General Statutes Chapter 74E, more commonly known as the Company Police Act, which gave them the power of arrest, and required them to be state certified officers as any municipal police agency.
 Crabtree Police officers were not allowed to carry firearms while on duty.

 The force was disbanded in April 2020 after a change in mall management.

 Flooding

-Crabtree Valley Mall is situated in a low spot along Crabtree Creek, a tributary of the Neuse River that begins near Morrisville and winds through Umstead State Park as well as western and North Central Raleigh.
+Crabtree is situated in a low spot along Crabtree Creek, a tributary of the Neuse River that begins near Morrisville and winds through Umstead State Park as well as western and North Central Raleigh.
 Because the watershed around the mall has become increasingly covered with impervious parking lots the creek floods easily following major storms.
 Such floods occurred frequently in the mall's early years, but diminished with the construction of Lake Crabtree and large retaining basins upstream of the mall.
 However, the problem has returned and lower levels are still likely to flood during heavy rains in the summer months.

 Heavy rains caused by the remnants of Tropical Storm Alberto flooded the lower level parking lots of the mall on June 14, 2006, as well as a great deal of the bottom level of anchor stores, forcing the mall to close for the day.
 A similar situation occurred with Hurricane Fran in 1996, when flood waters flowed through the first floor of the mall and caused a few stores to remain closed for nearly two months.

 The lower level of the parking structure along with small parts of the main building have also flooded in 2013, March 2016 and, on July 16, 2016 when during an intense storm Crabtree creek rose 8 feet, closing some roads that surround the mall and flooding parking lots.
 The storm left dozens stranded and cars flooded.